Claiming all your benefits

 Nucleus offer confidential and free legal advice and assistance to people living in Kensington and Chelsea on a variety of issues, including on welfare benefits.

 Citizens Advice provides general advice on welfare benefits, housing, debts, immigration and employment.
-They have an online advice guide, as well as the local offices referred to above.You can also get advice in person by contacting your local CAB office:
+They have an online advice guide.

 Your local Citizens Advice Bureau (CAB) can offer free and impartial advice on welfare benefits and debt:-